Globally, it is an established fact that telecommunications companies are prime targets for cyber-attacks often via a compromised web security system.

 After the problem discovery, we organized pre-deployment sessions to agree on a deployment approach for the web security system we were proffering.

 In 8 weeks, we had solved the challenge of ensuring that all internet users went outside the network to the internet through a web proxy.

 201% ROI generated in 24 months

 Most operators in the Telecom sector have figured out how valuable and vulnerable the businesses have become as cyber threats via compromised web security gain momentum globally.

 The irony of this context lies in the recent transformation of business processes and transactions globally following the evolving episodes of the COVID pandemics.
-Businesses continue to shift the bulk of their operations online, bringing Telecoms companies further to the limelight of the global economy as they have now been saddled with the responsibility for securing complex volumes of personal, commercial and government transactions required to maintain some level of stability in the world today.
+Businesses continue to shift the bulk of their operations online, bringing telecom companies further to the limelight of the global economy as they have now been saddled with the responsibility for securing complex volumes of personal, commercial, and government transactions required to maintain some level of stability in the world today.